 Are There Always Hidden Timeshare Fees?

 Unexpected fees are common in the timeshare industry.
 Even if your property does not have all-inclusive resort fees or require a contract in perpetuity, special assessment fees are pretty standard.
-Whenever the roof needs replacing, exterior needs painting, or any other upgrade or repair is necessary you are going to have to pay up.
+Whenever the roof needs replacing, exterior needs painting or any other upgrade or repair is necessary you are going to have to pay up.

-Plus, property owners using fees to fill revenue gaps is also fairly common practice.
+Plus, property owners using fees to fill revenue gaps is also a fairly common practice.
 While those costs may masquerade as another kind of expense, don’t expect the company to take delinquency-related losses in stride.
 Instead, there is a decent chance they will target other owners to recoup the missing revenue in some form or fashion.

 However, it’s important to note that many of these expenses are only hidden because buyers don’t review all of their paperwork.
 Before you sign anything, read all of the fine print.
 The contract outlines your responsibilities.
 This includes wording related to additional fees.